JoshBearss/crisaborole-ad-microbiome/README.md

 # Topical crisaborole and the atopic dermatitis skin microbiome — analysis code and data

-Code and processed data for: *[Title]*, Bearss JD, Greene RK, Phong C, Nguyen C, Babadjouni A, Mesinkovska NA, Juhasz M. Submitted to the *Journal of Investigative Dermatology* (Letter to the Editor).
+Code and processed data for: *Crisaborole Modulates the Lesional Skin Microbiome in Atopic Dermatitis*, Bearss JD, Greene RK, Phong C, Nguyen C, Babadjouni A, Mesinkovska NA, Juhasz M. Submitted to the *Journal of Investigative Dermatology* (Letter to the Editor).

 Twenty patients with atopic dermatitis applied 2% crisaborole ointment to one lesion and left a